SkyKuker/---/README.eng.md

 Q: We want to place ~~sum addzzzz~~ an advertisement block in your subtitles.
 We advise you 1000$ monthly.
 A: My project, hence subtitles are officially non-commercial (and I don't spy for proprietarity).
 PPPL bans all terms of placing ads & receiving money by third parties.
 Github will furiously punish all for any opportunity to earn money on every project with open source code and\or public licences (GNU, PPPL, MIT etc).

-Q: Why won't you add English, Russian, Polish, & Ukrainian language songs to the project?
+Q: Why won't you add English, Russian, Belarusian, Polish, & Ukrainian language songs to the project?
 A: ~~I want, but some unknown mystic power holds me!!!111!!11~~ No!
 Unfortunately, I can't, cuz it'll be jeering on `deez` languages and because of history.

 Q: What events won't let you add `deez` songs?